for use with water or liquid as the motive.

 Fox mini-eductors require between about 3/4 to 2 GPM, depending on which mini-eductor you require.

 The above schematic shows a typical installation of a Fox Mini-Eductor used to create a solution with an additive or concentrate.
 Note that the motive, or main, flow rate remains fixed, while additive flow rate is adjusted with a needle valve.
 A check valve is a necessary safety feature on the additive feed line.

-For detailed performance data, download mini-brochure now.
+For detailed performance data, download our mini-eductor brochure now.